 “When families are referred to the Fetal Care Center, they speak with specialists in several areas before delivery,” Dr. Najaf says.
 This includes consultations with a maternal fetal medicine specialist, a neonatologist, and a pediatric surgeon.
 As a neonatologist, Dr. Najaf is one of those specialists who consults with families.
 She is considered an expert in the field.

 “Through several prenatal consultations before delivery, we get to know families well and can counsel them, evaluate their support system, and help them understand what CDH management starting from birth, surgery and recovery will look like,” Dr. Najaf says.

 Expanding CDH Clinic Addresses Long-Term Challenges

 CDH has a spectrum of severity.
 “The range of mild to moderate to severe refers not just to the size of the defect but to how severely CDH has affected lung development,” Dr. Najaf says.
-“CDH has a 70 percent survival rate but it comes with many long-term issues.”
+“CDH has a 70 percent survival rate, our CDH patients have around a 90 percent survival rate, but survival comes with many long-term issues.”